-The Middle Fork American River is one of three forks that form the mighty American River in Northern California.
+The Middle Fork American River California is one of three forks that form the mighty American River in Northern California.
 Starting at an unnamed, snow-fed spring high in the Sierra Nevada just west of Lake Tahoe, the Middle Fork flows through rugged granite for twelve miles before being stopped at the LL Anderson Dam.
 The river then continues through the Tahoe National Forest and the Eldorado National Forest before dropping through an incredibly steep, exciting canyon with walls over 2,000 feet tall and, further downstream, the Tunnel Chute, a man-made tunnel that was blasted out during the California Gold Rush.
 Eventually, near Auburn, California, the Middle Fork American River joins the North Fork American River at “The Confluence.”
 Eventually, all three forks join to form the American River.

 Once a bustling canyon with two mining camps and a population of over 10,000, the Middle Fork American River is now a recreational jewel in California, drawing in anglers and whitewater rafters keen to test their mettle on the renowned Tunnel Chute and Kanaka rapids.
 Tributary offers 1-day and 2-day rafting trips on an 18-mile stretch of the Middle Fork American River, an exciting section of whitewater with Class III and Class IV rapids, including the famous Tunnel Chute.